my-mg/BrowsX/README.md

 	This open source guideline is as stated, for help open sources researchers for build their own system parcers.
 	This guideline and logic method shortern and provided by Alexander Eric.

-	BATTERY NOT INLCUDED FOR RESEARCH AND THIS GUIDELINE COMMERCIAL.
+	BATTERY NOT INLCUDED FOR THIS RESEARCH AND THIS GUIDELINE COMMERCIAL.

 ## REFERENCES
 ContainRef | Link